 The event was well attended by the SOL faculty, officers and members of the Integrated Bar of the Philippines, and TSU officials led by University President Dr. Arnold E. Velasco.

 Moreover, Executive Judge to the Regional Trial Court Branch 11 of the Family Court Hon.
-Joefferson B. Toribio graced the gathering as the guest speaker of honor and speaker.
+Joefferson B. Toribio graced the gathering as the guest of honor and speaker.
 He also reminded the passers about the nobility of law practice.